William A. Pickering: Career

-Larut Wars
+Larut Wars and the Pangkor Treaty

-Pickering played a part in putting an end to the incessant troubles between the Ghee Hin and Hai San who had engaged in open warfare over the tin fields at Larut since 1861.
-When Sir Andrew Clarke wished to gather together the heads of both secret societies together for a peace conference he first sent Pickering up to Penang.
-Pickering was to behave as if he were acting on his own responsibility.
-The seeds of peace thus informally sowed, Clarke could then officially invite the parties to peace talks together.
-Around 9 January 1874, together with McNair and Dunlop, Pickering met with Capitan China Chung Keng Quee, a person of considerable influence with the Hai San secret society.
+Approaching the end of the Larut Wars, incoming Governor of the Straits Settlements Andrew Clarke sent Pickering to Penang to negotiate with the Ghee Hin leadership.
+Pickering carried a letter from Tan Kim Ching, a member of Ghee Hin Kongsi based in Singapore, whom Clarke consulted with along his executive council, advocating peace with access to Larut with neither Ghin Hin or Hai San Secret Society being excluded.
+In Penang, the Ghee Hin headmen read the letter and agreed to surrender their forces in seven days time.
+Pickering also spoke with Kapitan Cina Chung Keng Quee for Hai San.

-Pickering met the famous explorer Captain Speedy in Larut, who envied him for his ability to both speak Chinese and play the bagpipes.
+Pickering met the explorer Captain Speedy in Larut, who envied him for his ability to both speak Mandarin and play the bagpipes.

+Three days after the signing of the Pangkor Treaty of 1874, Pickering was appointed a member of Commission for the Pacification of Larut also comprising Captain S. Dunlop, John Frederick Adolphus McNair, Frank Swettenham, Chung Keng Quee and Chin Seng Yam, whose terms of reference, among others, was to arrange for an amicable settlement relating to the Larut tin mines.
+The Commissioners after due investigation and deliberation decided to hand the mines in Klian Pauh (Taiping) over to the Hai San and the mines in Klian Bharu (Kamunting) to the Ghee Hin.

 Chinese Protector

 In 1876, an official British report into secret society activities was published.
 One recommendation in this report was that every coolie-to-be who arrived at Boat Quay should first encounter a British official who could speak his language and let the immigrant know that "there was an officer of the Government whose special duty is to protect and befriend him".
-In May 1877, William Pickering was appointed for this job under the title of "Protector of Chinese" and his office was located in a small shophouse along North Canal Road, Singapore known as the Protectorate of Chinese.
+In May 1877, Pickering was appointed for this job under the title of "Protector of Chinese" and his office was located in a small shophouse along North Canal Road, Singapore known as the Protectorate of Chinese.

-In a dramatic incident in 1887, Pickering was attacked by a Teochew carpenter, Chua Ah Siok, who was sent by one of the secret societies, the Ghee Hok Society, to kill him in retaliation for Pickering's constant meddling in business.
-Chua coolly walked up to Pickering's desk and threw an axe at him.
+In 1887, Pickering was attacked by a Teochew carpenter, Chua Ah Siok, who was sent by one of the secret societies, the Ghee Hok Society, to kill him in retaliation for Pickering's constant meddling in business.
+Chua walked up to Pickering's desk and threw an axe at him.
 The butt end of the axe blade struck Pickering on the forehead, causing serious injury, but Pickering survived.

-He also was attacked by a snake.
+Pickering also was attacked by a snake.
 In 1887, an assassin reportedly tried to kill him by sending a box to his office that contained a poisonous viper.
 Pickering managed to avoid death — some versions say the snake was discovered before it harmed him, others that he narrowly escaped when it tried to strike, while even some said the snake suffocated due to a lack of oxygen in it.